FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Methods

-Modelling the OS probability can provide useful information about the reliability of the predicted spectrum.
-With slight modification, FraGNNet can be adapted to predict $P_{\theta}(M^{\text{OS}}_i)$, an estimation of $P_i(M^\text{OS}_i)$.
-Adjusting the loss function $\mathcal{L}_{\texttt{NLL}}(\theta)$ to incorporate an OS cross-entropy term yields Equation~\ref{eq:loss_os}: \\[-1em]
+Modelling the OS probability can provide useful information about the reliability of the predicted spectrum (Appendix~\ref{ss:os_results}).
+FraGNNet is trained to predict $P_{\theta}(M^{\text{OS}}_i)$, an estimation of $P(M^\text{OS}_i)$.
+Adjusting the loss function $\mathcal{L}_{\texttt{NLL}}(\theta)$ to incorporate the OS cross-entropy term yields Equation~\ref{eq:loss_os}: \\[-1em]